vikasburman/spa/README.md

 Do not delete local 'data' folder, even if you are not using it.
 It contains demo.pjs, which you may want to use to show off to your friends. :)

 Have more queries?
 Send me a mail at [me@vikasburman.com](mailto:me@vikasburman.com).

+Release Notes
+===
+__27-Jul-2013: Release 0.0.1 (Initial release)__

+1. Initial release for over the shoulder alpha testing.
+2. Was not on github then.

+__07-Sep-2013: Release 0.4.9 (Closed Beta)__

+1. Initial release for closed beta among hand-picked folks.
+2. Was not on github then.

+__01-Jan-2014: Release 0.9.0 (Public Beta)__

+1. Initial public release.
+2. Windows startup program spa.exe is configured and functioning.
+3. Linux and Mac platforms are not configured as yet.
+4. Mobile browsers are not tested yet.
+5. Latest versionf of Internet Explorer, FireFox, Google Chrome and Safari are tested.